 Habitat and Tank Requirements

-Rainbow cichlids enjoy warm water temperatures ranging from 72°F to 77°F. These fish can adapt to slightly warmer temperatures if necessary.
+Rainbow cichlids enjoy warm water temperatures ranging from 78°F to 82°F. These fish can adapt to slightly warmer temperatures if necessary.
 They prefer slower water in an aquarium, which is why introducing an active water bubbler is not recommended.

 Changing the water in the aquarium on a bi-weekly basis will maintain hygiene and keep the fish safe from disease.
 Add a good water filter to the tank to support the conditions in-between water changes.

 The rainbow cichlid is a great community fish that gets along with a variety of other species.
-They can live on their own or in pairs.
+Rainbow cichlids can live on their own or in pairs.

 This fish is compatible with a range of other tropical fish with a similar temperament.
-Catfish, tetras, and plecos are examples of appropriate rainbow cichlid tank mates.
-Rainbow cichlids are also great tankmates for other varieties of cichlids.
+Catfish, tetras, and plecostomus are examples of appropriate rainbow cichlid tank mates.
+Rainbow cichlids are great tankmates for other varieties of cichlids.
+Rainbow cichlids should not share a tank with aggressive or large fish.
+Rainbow cichlids will become territorial at times.
+This behavior is common during spawning.

 Rainbow cichlids should not be paired with fish that are significantly larger and more aggressive.
 Non-fish species such as shrimp and crabs shouldn’t be placed in a rainbow cichlid tank unless the aquarist is experienced.